Our Long-term Insights Briefing

 Te Kawa Mataaho Public Service Commission has finished our first long-term insights briefing on the trends, risks and opportunities facing our Public Service.
-The briefing is available here.

 The topic of the briefing

 Last year, we asked what the focus of our briefing should be.
 Consultation on the subject matter opened on 20 August 2021 and closed on 20 September 2021.

 We received submissions through our online survey, and via email, which were published anonymously.

 Some substantial submissions received via email are published alongside their authors’ names with permission.
 We also compiled a summary of these submissions.
 During the consultation period, we had discussions with four experts in public management and futures thinking and compiled our notes from these conversations.

 The Commissioner took feedback from consultation into consideration and selected the following topic for this briefing: 'How can we better support public participation in government in the future?'

 In addition to the legislated public consultations, we held 2 online public workshops on 10 March to get input into the development of the briefing.

 The workshops were focused on what public participation in government could look like in the future and the barriers and enablers for us getting there.
 We completed a summary document of the workshop notes here.